- Applicants must be 18 years and older.

 - Applicants must be proficient in English as all courses and materials are in English

 - Applicants must prove high school completion through the submission of a high school diploma and transcripts.
-The diploma and transcripts may be in another language than English provided the applicant submits in addition, an official translation, in which the official translation document is also notarized prior to submittal.
+The diploma and transcripts may be in a language other than English provided the applicant submits, in addition, an official translation document that is notarized prior to submittal.

 University of the People tailors its programs to qualified individuals from all over the world.
 The University’s programs are designed for self-motivated learners.
 Therefore, admission to the University is based on a rigorous assessment of each applicant’s potential for successful completion of the program.

 The admissions application process consists of two parts:

 - Part 1 takes place online and requires the applicant to fill out personal information and respond to essay questions.
 You can login and complete the UoPeople online application at your own pace.